 Great for emergency use, cheap enough to have ‘just in case’.

 This is the very kit that I use (except mine’s bigger – 30 plugs instead of 15).
 I have used this kit dozens of times, and it has never once failed to seal a leaking tire.
-Stop & Go say that it’s designed for ATVs, motorcycles, golf carts and small tractors, but I’ve used mine for everything from SUVs to sportscars and motorcycles.
+Stop & Go says that it’s designed for ATVs, motorcycles, golf carts and small tractors, but I’ve used mine for everything from SUVs to sports cars and motorcycles.

-It’s one of the most effective and easiest repairs for tubeless tires on the market right now, and start to finish can be done in minutes.
-The only thing that the kit is missing is a decent pair of needle nose pliers for pulling the tail of the plug back once it’s inserted (and you will need to do that).
+It’s one of the most effective and easiest repairs for tubeless tires on the market right now.
+Start to finish, it can be done in minutes.
+The only thing the kit is missing is a decent pair of needle nose pliers for pulling the tail of the plug back once it’s inserted (and you will need to do that).

 What’s in the box: 15 x mushroom plugs, 1 x inflation nozzle, 4 x CO2 cartridges (16 gram), 1 x tire plugging device, 1 x probe tool, 1 x reamer / rasp, 1 x hex wrench, 1 x razor knife, 1 x extra zip lock bag, 1 x valve adapter, 1 x zippered pouch.

-I have one of these kits in each of my vehicles – it just sits there waiting until I need, and never lets me down.
-The real benefit of this kit is that it will conform to pretty much any shape, so whether the puncture is in the side wall, on the shoulder or in the main tread, it will seal it.
+I have one of these kits in each of my vehicles.
+It just sits there waiting until I need it and never lets me down.
+The real benefit of this kit is that it will conform to pretty much any shape.
+Whether the puncture is in the sidewall, on the shoulder or in the main tread, it will seal it.

 Basic, but cheap.
 Very cheap.

-If you’re looking for fancy, keep looking – this is the simplest and most basic tire plug kit you can find, but that doesn’t take anything away from the fact that it still works just like the more expensive kits – strings, reamers … everything you need (aside from some form of inflator) is included.
+If you’re looking for fancy, keep looking.
+This is the simplest and most basic tire plug kit you can find.
+But, that doesn’t take anything away from the fact that it still works just like the more expensive kits.
+Strings, reamers, it has everything you need (aside from some form of inflator) is included.

-The difference here is that of course the tools are cheaper, and instead of self-vulcanizing rubber strings, you need to use the included cement to make it work – yeah, it’s more of a faff, but for under 10 bucks?
-Even if you have no idea how these kits work, or have no faith that you can do it, for this sort of money, it’s worth a try.
+The difference here is that the tools are cheaper, and instead of self-vulcanizing rubber strings, you need to use the included cement to make it work.
+Yeah, it’s more of a faff, but for under 10 bucks?
+Even if you have no idea how these kits work or have no faith that you can do it, for this sort of money, it’s worth a try.

 What’s in the box: 1 x sturdy T-handled plugger, 1 x T-handled reamer, 1 x cement, 5 x plug strings.